gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-10-testing-the-controller.markdown

 We tested that the controller returns a collection of Employees.
 It would be useful, at this point, to have a test database and some fixtures perhaps, rather than using the MySQL connection we set up earlier.
 Otherwise, our system isn't in a "known state", and you using the app could affect results of tests.
 Tests have to be **idempotent** (i.e. same results no matter how they are run and in what sequence).

-> For more on testing controllers in Lithium, [see this article from Richard McIntyre](http://mackstar.com/blog/2012/02/02/testing-controllers-lithium).
-There is also a very good article on testing Lithium [from Michael Nitschinger](http://nitschinger.at/Testing-the-Lithium-core-for-fun-and-profit).
+> For more on testing controllers in Li3, [see this article from Richard McIntyre](http://mackstar.com/blog/2012/02/02/testing-controllers-lithium).
+There is also a very good article on testing Li3 [from Michael Nitschinger](http://nitschinger.at/Testing-the-Lithium-core-for-fun-and-profit).